mailtosepp/OpenSourceSauna/README.md

 # sauna
-building plans for a outdoor sauna
+building plans for an outdoor sauna